More Than Period Cramps? 9 Endometriosis Symptoms You Should Know

-If you're like me, you likely have a childhood memory of a sister, friend, or maybe even yourself, staying home from school at that "time of the month" to cuddle up with a heating pad and Advil to nurse those debilitating period cramps.
-But for up to ten percent of women and girls of reproductive age, those "period cramps" are actually more than just cramps.
-It's endometriosis, an often painful disorder in which tissue similar to the tissue that normally lines the inside of your uterus—the endometrium—grows outside your uterus.
+Suffice to say that most of us are taught that bad cramps, heavy periods, and menstrual pain is just one of the “joys” of being a woman.
+But for up to ten percent of women and girls of reproductive age, painful periods aren’t just something to white-knuckle through every month—it's actually a symptom of endometriosis, an often painful disorder in which tissue similar to the tissue that normally lines the inside of your uterus—the endometrium—grows outside your uterus.
 Each month, that tissue can swell, become inflamed and even bleed in the same way the lining inside the uterus does with the menstrual period.

-To further understand this common yet often poorly understood disease, we tapped our Medical Co-Founder, Dr. Banafsheh Bayati, MD, OB/GYN, FACOG, to educate us on the what the symptoms, treatment and overall management looks like for endometriosis.
+To further understand the risk factors, diagnosis process, and prognosis is for this all-too-common yet often poorly understood disease, we tapped our Medical Co-Founder, Dr. Banafsheh Bayati, MD, OB/GYN, FACOG, to educate us on what the symptoms, treatment and overall management looks like for endometriosis.
 Keep reading to see what she had to say.

 What are the symptoms of endometriosis?
 How does one know their pain is more than just period cramps?